 After learning about the benefits of taking the Enneagram Test, what does the discovery of your type and wing mean in relation to your addiction recovery?

-Below is a very brief overview of how each type’s qualities have a strength and a challenge in the context of substance abuse recovery.
+Below is a very brief overview of how each type’s qualities have a strength and a challenge in the context of addiction recovery.

 1. The Reformer